What is Spam?

 What is Spam Risk?

 Spamming is always done with the only final target - making money.
-The exact way of money earning may be different - getting the commission for each click, for each view - or even for each installation.
-The spam messages that contain malware may bring more money but usually require more research about the victim.
+The exact way of earning money may be different - getting the commission for each click, for each view - or even for each installation.
+Spam messages that contain malware may bring more money but usually require more research about the victim.
 The complexity of the latter usually forces the malware developers to perform the malspam by themselves.

 So, what are the risks for the potential victim?
-Besides the fact that you are exploited (which is morally unpleasant), you also risk getting scammed or infected with various malware.
+Besides being exploited (morally unpleasant), you risk getting scammed or infected with various malware.
 A scam involving giving your bank card information to participating in the giveaway or sharing your personal information is unpleasant.
-Malspam, which supposes the infected file attached to the message, is also a bad thing - but it is much harder to avoid.
+Malspam, which supposes the infected file attached to the message, is also bad, but it is much harder to avoid.
 If such spam is pinpointed to you, with the contents you may expect from a legit sender, the chance of bad outcomes is very high.
-Sure, staring at the spam and never interacting with it will not create any problems.
+Drinking at the spam and never interacting with it will not create any problems.
 But sometimes, it is too hard to distinguish spam from regular emails or phone calls.